 Arc Flash Safety Standards

-ETAP arc flash study software complies with the latest arc flash analysis safety standards and calculation methods:
+ETAP arc flash study software complies with the latest analysis of arc flash safety standards and calculation methods:

 - IEEE 1584 2002 - “Guide for Performing Arc-Flash Hazard Calculations”